fever-ride/shieldscan/README.md

 ## DAST Engine

-The pentest worker runs inside an ECS Fargate container.
-It polls an SQS queue and processes one job at a time.
+The pentest worker runs inside an ECS Fargate container that long-polls SQS and processes jobs one at a time.
+The ECS service keeps one task running at all times (`desired_count = 1`) and auto-scales up to 3 tasks when queue depth exceeds 5.
 Each job specifies a `target_url`, optional auth configuration, and optional endpoint hints.

 ### Endpoint resolution